 Leyonhjelm’s bill is actually is threat to the church’s conscience because Leyonhjelm wants to add the following to section 71 of the Act. “(3) If a chaplain refuses to solemnise a marriage because the marriage is not the marriage of a man and a woman, the chaplain must, if possible, substitute another chaplain who is willing to solemnise the marriage.”
 In short it does exactly what the church should be worried about, as it removes their freedom to simply say “NO” as the onus is on the church to find a substitute chaplain.

 On the other hand, the Marriage Equality Bill 2015 as put forward by Bill Shorten and Tanya Plibersek is simply an amendment to the 1961 Marriage Act to define marriage as a union of two people and to ensure that ministers of religion are not bound to solemnise marriage by any other law.
 The definition of marriage becomes “marriage means the union of two people to the exclusion of all others, voluntarily entered into for life”.
 Essentially it is about the reference that “a man and a woman”, be substituted with the term “two people” and the term “husband”, become “partner”.
+(Which is what it was before John Howard changed in in 2004.)
 Unlike Leyonhjelm’s proposal there is no onus on the church at all to do anything different from what they have always done.
 I have read both legal bills before parliament and the Marriage Equality Bill is way more respecting of the conservative Christian view than is the already deeply conservative Senator David Leyonhjelm.
 Curious!?
 So essentially the statement the Australian newspaper leads off with – that purports to assume Leyonhjelm’s bill will “mollify conservatives” – should frankly be recognized as patently untrue.
 On the other hand, Labor’s Marriage Equality Bill preserves the Church’s sensitivities and rights of refusal.
 This is the bill, they that accept a legal gay union – be ye within or without the church – should be backing.

-Legal protections of Gay Marriage
+Legal protections of Marriage Equality

 Between a Man and a Woman

-Let’s consider the other ideology that have been demonising gays for centuries and simply refuse to share “marriage” often under the presumption that gay marriage will somehow affect heterosexual marriage and ruin it for life.
+Let’s consider the other ideology that have been demonising gays for centuries and simply refuse to share “marriage” often under the presumption that marriage equality will somehow affect heterosexual marriage and ruin it for life.
 Now there is the extreme view of the Canberra Couple who were so disturbed that they said they would prefer to be divorced than see same-sex marriage allowed.
 I am not even going to entertain that nonsense and I think that couple has been given quite enough “hell” over that irrational response.
 I’d like to talk to the more rational concerns raised by Rev Dr Micheal Jensen who wrote clearly in “The Drum” why he holds “the case for traditional marriage as being between one man and one woman”.
 He upholds the usual, “it’s for the children” argument which I dealt with in my “sex” article as well as my “letter to Eric Abetz”.
 Read these and save me from repeats.
 Jensen also produced an argument based around the terms of “equality” and that a redefined marriage will not be “marriage” as we know it.
 Well .. yes … I think that is the point of it.
 It has changed historically and it is continuing to change.
 Rev Jensen doesn’t want it to.
 He wants the changes to stop.
 He is comfortable with what it has evolved into today.

 Equality & Equivalence